Using the Arduino Pro Mini 3.3V

 That leads us to the next section...programming the Arduino Pro Mini.

-The first time you plug the FTDI Basic Breakout in, you may need to install drivers for it.
-Check out our Installing FTDI Drivers tutorial for help there.
+If this is the first time that you have plugged the FTDI Basic Breakout into your computer, you may need to install drivers for it.
+Check out our Installing FTDI Drivers tutorial for help there as suggested earlier in the tutorial.

 Once both Arduino and the FTDI drivers are installed, it's time to get programming.
 We'll start by uploading everyone's favorite sketch: Blink.
 Open up Arduino, then open the Blink sketch by going to File > Examples > 01.Basics > Blink.